 Wear Proper Equipment – In order to prevent an ankle sprain, use snug-fitting ski boots with correctly adjusted fastenings.
 Helmets should fit snugly, comfortably, and straps, as applicable, should be fastened securely prior to practicing or playing.
 Knee guards, wrist pads, and elbow pads are also helpful in preventing impact injuries.

-- Warm Up & Cool Down Stretch 8 to 10 minutes before and after exercising to loosen tight muscles.
+- Warm Up and Cool Down Stretch 8 to 10 minutes before and after exercising to loosen tight muscles.
 The warm up process increases muscle temperature, leading to the dissociation of oxygen from hemoglobin, improving metabolic chemical reactions and cellular processes.
 With a proper warm up such as light jogging, muscles are able to move quickly and efficiently, reducing the risk of musculoskeletal sports-related injuries.
 A cool down routine following periods of heavy exercise is just as important to slowly decrease body temperature and lower your heart rate.
 Simple movements, like stretching or foam rolling, will help the body dispose of harmful toxins that may cause muscle stiffness or aches.

 - Stay hydrated – Hydration helps regulate body temperature, lubricate joints, and transport nutrients throughout the body.
 Making sure that you are hydrated will also reduce muscle cramps and avoid dizziness/lightheadedness during winter sports activities.